The Context Bloat Problem

 - Unresolved Errors — errors that haven’t been fixed

-- Project Rules — CLAUDE.md / GEMINI.md paths
+- Project Rules — CLAUDE.md / GEMINI.md / AGENTS.md paths

 - MCP Tools Used — tool names with call counts